hemantkumarlearning/Data_Analysis_App/README.md

 - Python: Backend scripting and data manipulation.
 - Pandas: Data handling and analysis.
+- Seaborn: Statistical data visualization for static charts like heatmaps and pair plots.
 - Plotly: Data visualization for interactive charts.
 - Streamlit: Web framework for building the interactive app.